Enabling DNS over HTTPS (DoH) with Thunder CFW

 - Investment Protection – DNS infrastructure is arguably the most critical component for operators.
 It is designed to handle a large volume of traffic and is often the target of ongoing attacks.
 The A10 Thunder CFW DoH capability is designed to protect the existing infrastructure investment for carriers and service providers.
 The existing DNS infrastructure solution components remain unchanged, and the secure connectivity and protocol translation are handled natively by Thunder CFW.
 Thunder CFW also includes multiple secure application services, including full ADC functionality, as part of the A10 Orion 5G Security Suite.

-- Scale and Performance – The DoH encryption enabled by TLS further requires additional performance on the DNS infrastructure.
+- Scale and Performance – The DoH encryption enabled by TLS (Transport Layer Security) further requires additional performance on the DNS infrastructure.
 A10 Thunder is designed for the scale and performance required for high-volume DoH traffic.
 The encrypted DNS queries can be handled at scale by using built-in advanced hardware acceleration capabilities for industry-leading performance in DNS queries per second (QPS) for DoH traffic.

 - Security and Visibility – Thunder CFW provides secure application services to protect DNS infrastructure from multiple attack vectors, these are extended with the DoH capability.
 Organizations can combine multiple services as required.
 For example, DNS application firewall, DNS request and query-rate limiting, DNS flood protection, DNS caching and more to improve the security, availability and performance of DNS infrastructure.